mani3-debug/mani3-debug/README.md

-- 👋 Hi, I’m @mani3-debug
+- 👋 Hi, I’m @mani_kumar
-- 👀 I’m interested in ...python ,java,
+- 👀 I’m interested to learn GIT & DEVOPS
-- 🌱 I’m currently learning ...python, java
-- 💞️ I’m looking to collaborate on ...machine learning,data science
+- 💞️ I’m looking to collaborate on ...AWS &devOps
 - 📫 How to reach me ...

 <!---